jappeace/cut-the-crap/Readme.md

 ## Why not to extend jumpcutter directly?
-I wish to build out this idea more to essentially make all streams look like human edited youtube videos.
+I wish to build out this idea more to essentially make all streams look like human edited Youtube videos.
 Although I'm familiar with python,
 I (am or feel) more productive in haskell, therefore I chose to integrate with,